 - for vessels 50–80 metres long, 1 fishing day = 1 fishing day

-- for vessels larger than 80 metres, 1 fishing day = 1.5 fishing days.
+- for vessels longer than 80 metres, 1 fishing day = 1.5 fishing days.

-The Longline Vessel Day Scheme (March 2015) operates similarly to the Purse Seine VDS.
+The Longline Vessel Day Scheme (amended October 2016) operates similarly to the Purse Seine VDS.
 For longline fishing, a fishing day is calculated according to:

 - the actual time spent fishing in the waters of any of the Parties (but not at port)

-- if a vessel is smaller than 40 metres, 1 fishing day = 0.8 fishing days
+- if a vessel is 40 metres or shorter, 1 fishing day = 0.8 fishing days

 - if a vessel is longer than 40 metres, 1 fishing day = 1.6 days.

-The third arrangement for implementing the Agreement states that all bigeye, skipjack and yellowfin tuna taken by purse-seine vessels need to be kept on-board until they are landed and transhipped, except for fish that are clearly unfit for human consumption, or excess fish caught in the last set of the trip that cannot fit on the ship.
+The third arrangement for implementing the Nauru Agreement states that all bigeye, skipjack and yellowfin tuna taken by purse-seine vessels need to be kept on board until they are landed and transhipped, except for fish that are clearly unfit for human consumption, or excess fish caught in the last set of the trip that cannot fit on the ship.

-The third arrangement for implementing the Agreement states that no vessels are to deploy or service Fish Aggregating Devices (FADs) and associated equipment, or to fish by purse-seining vessels on floating objects between 0001 GMT on 1 July and 2359 GMT on 30 September each year.
+The same arrangement states that no vessels are to deploy or service fish-aggregating devices (FADs) and associated equipment, or to fish by purse-seining vessels on floating objects, between 0001 GMT on 1 July and 2359 GMT on 30 September each year.
 The only exceptions are when there is deemed to be an unfair burden on a Party and or its domestic fleet.

-- bounded by the national waters of the Federated States of Micronesia (FSM), Indonesia, Palau and Papua New Guinea (PNG)
+- the area bounded by the national waters of the Federated States of Micronesia (FSM), Indonesia, Palau and Papua New Guinea (PNG)

-- bounded by the national waters of FSM, Fiji, Kiribati, Marshal islands, Nauru, PNG, Solomon Islands and Tuvalu
+- the area bounded by the national waters of FSM, Fiji, Kiribati, Marshall Islands, Nauru, PNG, Solomon Islands and Tuvalu